 Dysplastic or Atypical Nevi are benign (non-cancerous) moles that may share some of the characteristics of a melanoma (cancer), but are not a melanoma or any other form of cancer.
 The presence of an atypical or dysplastic nevus, however, may increase the risk of developing melanoma.
 The risk increases with the number of atypical or dysplastic nevi present.
 These moles tend to be hereditary.

 Most moles are not dangerous.
 Moles which are a medical concern are those that look different than other existing moles or those that first appear after age 20.
-If you notice changes in a mole’s color, height, size or shape, you should have a dermatologist evaluate it.
+If you notice changes in a mole’s color, height, size or shape, you should have a professional evaluate it.
 You also should have moles checked if they bleed, ooze, itch, appear scaly or become tender or painful.

-If you see any signs of change in an existing mole, if you have a new mole, or if you want a mole to be removed for cosmetic reasons, talk to your dermatologist or plastic surgeon.
+If you see any signs of change in an existing mole, if you have a new mole, or if you want a mole to be removed for cosmetic reasons, talk to your plastic surgeon.
 Examine your skin with a mirror or ask someone to help you.
 Pay special attention to areas of your skin that are often exposed to the sun, such as the hands, arms, chest, neck, face, and ears.

 A – Asymmetry – One half does not match the other half in size, shape, color or thickness.